ZzYUuuu/LightCCF/README.md

 numpy == 1.24.3
 ```
 ## Examples
 We used three large-scale datasets: Douban-book, Amazon-book, and Tmall.
 Most of the parameters in LightCCF are fixed.
-We only need to adjust the temperature coefficient `t`, `ssl_lambda`.
+We only need to adjust the temperature coefficient `t`, and `ssl_lambda`.
 ## Run
 The best parameters for each dataset are provided in the `LightCCF.sh` file.
 You can find the corresponding code to run for each dataset in this file.